WickedFlame/Broadcast/README.md

 # WickedFlame Broadcast
 ------------------------------

-A simple and lightweight in-process fire and forget, request/response and messaging commponent.
+A simple and lightweight in-process fire and forget, request/response message queue.
 Broadcast is a simple implementation for processing queued tasks and notifications synchronous and asynchronous.
 Broadcast helps implement the Mediator and CQRS (Command- and Queryhandling) patterns easily.